LeoPenaguin/lorem-html/README.md

-# lorem-pwa
+# lorem-html

-Hello, welcome in my little random HTML PWA project 😁.
+Hello, welcome in my little random LOREM HTML project 😁.

-I hosted it here, on this repository's GitHub pages : [https://leopenaguin.github.io/lorem-pwa/](https://leopenaguin.github.io/lorem-pwa/)
+I hosted it here, on this repository's GitHub pages : [https://leopenaguin.github.io/lorem-html/](https://leopenaguin.github.io/lorem-html/)

 > I just needed a tool like this one and I usually think that **Lorem Ipsum generators** are ugly and too simple so I created **my own one** !
 (Also I was bored, I'm sure it was a big reason too).